Lea esta hoja informativa en español

 Advances in HIV treatment have greatly lowered the chances that a birthing parent will pass HIV on to their baby.

 One way we learn about how HIV drugs affect pregnancy is through the Antiretroviral Pregnancy Registry.
 Pregnant people living with HIV are encouraged to register (through their healthcare providers) at http://www.APRegistry.com.
-This registry tracks all women in the US who are pregnant and taking HIV drugs to see if these medications are harmful to the developing baby.
+This registry tracks all people in the US who are pregnant and taking HIV drugs to see if these medications are harmful to the developing baby.

 Pregnancy and HIV: In this powerful episode of A Girl Like Me LIVE, host Ci Ci Covin welcomes The Well Project CAB member and Lady BurgAndy founder Masonia Traylor.
 The two advocates get personal about their pregnancies while living with HIV (including Ci Ci's pregnancy at the time!) and dispel myths and misinformation that continue today despite decades of science and evidence.